 Wade’s advisory skills were honed while at the Boston Consulting Group, one of the world’s leading strategy consulting firms where he consulted with clients on strategy, growth, and transformation.
 One of his most notable achievements was helping set the stage for the transformation of travel distribution by delivering the foundational strategy for the largest Internet-based travel agency and the strategy for the first ticketless airline process for the largest U.S. airline.

 His current advisory focus is to help startup entrepreneurs via his business planning resources at Pro Forma, which are used by entrepreneurs in over 90 countries.
 The app includes all 161 global currencies and meets both IFRS and GAAP standards.

 He started selling door-to-door as a boy and worked full time most of his high school and college years at many jobs and at-risk ventures to put himself through school.

 His startup and business building focus has been on software and tech-enabled services companies that have high gross margins, recurring revenue, and repeatable and scalable offerings.
 His startups have included:

-- A tech-enabled investment banking firm that was sold to a strategic Fortune 500 buyer within just 22 months of launch
+- A tech-enabled investment banking firm that was sold to JP Morgan within just 22 months of launch

 - A global SaaS-based big data firm that was capitalized with $75m in venture capital prior to selling to a public company

-- A tech-enabled government services firm that was sold to a strategic Fortune 500 buyer within just 12 months of launch
+- A tech-enabled government services firm that was sold to Pitney Bowes.

 - An Inc. 5000 nationwide SaaS-based real estate services company that has grown into the third-largest firm among several thousand competitors in its industry.

 His awards include the following: